kneelster111/LLMs-with-Autodesk-Dynamo-Python/README.md

   Ensure your contributions are well-documented and include relevant comments.

 We appreciate your efforts and look forward to your contributions!
 Let's make this project even better together.

+##Disclaimer and License

+### License
+This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license, allowing modification and redistribution for non-commercial purposes only, with attribution to the original author.
+The code is experimental and provided "as is" with no warranty.
+Use at your own risk.
+More info.

+### Disclaimer
+This code is experimental and may not be suitable for production environments.
+The author provides no guarantees regarding its reliability or performance.
+By using this code, you acknowledge and accept the risks involved, and you are solely responsible for any issues that arise from its use.
+The code is provided "as is" without any warranty, either express or implied.